codingvivi/VDJ-Xone-Viv2/documentation/layout-overview.typ

 )
 #v(0.5em)

-The upper encoder section has the "top" deck on the left and the "bottom" deck on the right.
+The upper encoder section has the "top" deck on the left and the "bottom" deck on the right,

 #pagebreak()